dgroomes/jooq-playground/README.md

 > -- <cite>https://www.jooq.org/</cite>

+## Description

+I've done straight JDBC and Hibernate.
+I'd like to learn jOOQ.
+In fact, I'd like to learn the full range of effective tools for interacting with a SQL database from a Java program.
+Depending on the use-case, one tool can be a more appropriate than another.
+I'd like to learn the JPA/Hibernate Criteria API better too.

+**NOTE**: This project was developed on macOS.
+It is for my own personal use.

 ## Standalone sub-projects

 This repository illustrates different concepts, patterns and examples via standalone sub-projects.
 Each sub-project is